Almond Flour Crusted Fried Rockfish Fillets with a Lemon Cream Sauce

 To make the sauce, heat avocado oil in a medium saucepan or skillet.
 Add garlic and sauté for 30 seconds or until fragrant.
 Add in white wine and lemon juice.
 Let cook for 1-2 minutes until liquid has reduced.
 Stir in heavy cream.
 Continue cooking until mixture thickens.
 Stir in butter until melted.
 Add salt and tarragon.
 Continue cooking until sauce coats the back of your spoon.
 Sprinkle rock fish with more fresh herbs, fresh cracked black pepper and lemon slices when plated.

-Rockfish fillets coated with an almond flour based fish fry and then fried in avocado oil is the perfect way to eat seafood..
-These rockfish fillets come out perfectly crusted when fried.
-Top them with an easy recipe for lemon garlic cream sauce for the ultimate pairing.
+Rockfish fillets coated in an almond flour fish fry and fried in avocado oil is my favorite way to eat seafood.
+The fillets come out perfectly crusted, and topped with this lemon garlic cream sauce, they’re hard to beat.

-This fried rockfish recipe can also be used in fish tacos or served along side some jicama fries as one of my
+This fried rockfish also works great in fish tacos or served alongside jicama fries as one of my

-Rockfish is a lean white fish that is similar to cod and has a mild-flavor and a flakey texture.
+Rockfish is a lean white fish similar to cod with a mild flavor and flaky texture.

-My favorite ways to cook rockfish is to fry it or bake it.
-But it can also be eaten raw as a ceviche or poached.
-To make grilled rockfish, it’s recommended that you lay down a sheet of aluminum foil or bake the fish whole since the fillets my flake off into your grill.
+My favorite ways to cook rockfish are frying and baking, but it’s also great as a ceviche or poached.
+For grilled rockfish, lay down a sheet of aluminum foil or grill the fish whole since the fillets will flake apart on the grill grates.

-Whey protein powder is quickly becoming a favorite ingredient to dredge my fried foods in.
-It helps to create a crispy crust that you see on fried chicken or
+Whey protein powder has become one of my favorite ingredients for dredging.
+It creates that crispy crust you see on fried chicken or

 Do you know what the nutritional information would be withOUT the sauce?